Vincentjonssonqi/astronomy-security/README.md

 By default the security configuration will not allow anything by anyone.
 This can be changed later or by passing your own values into the security object.

 #### Class Level Permissions (CLP)
 You can think of a CLP as a list of CLCs, short for Class Level Controls.
+A CLC holds information about insert, update, remove and find permissions.
+It also contains information regarding who it concerns.
+This means that you could have different read and write permissions for different users.

 Both CLP and CLC are Astro classes.
 The schema for them can be found here: https://github.com/Vincentjonssonqi/meteor-astronomy-security/blob/master/lib/module/collections.js

 To create a CLP you create an array of CLCs and add them to the constrols property of the CLP on init.
 ```javascript